mcmol/learning_python/README.md

 # learning_python
-This repository contains everything I used while learning python.
+This repository contains assignments I did while learning python.

 Datasets are in the data folder.